|

 The Seleucid empire was named after Seleucus, a Macedonian officer of Alexander the Great.
 In the wars of the Diadochi that took place after Alexander's death, Seleucus established Seleucid Empire after battle of Ipsus in 301 B.C.
 The Seleucids built hundreds of Greek style towns with amphitheatres and other architecture of Greek civilization ...more

-Battle of Magnesia 190 BC Roman army of 50,000 defeats Selucid army of 70,000 in modern day eastern Turkey.The Romans were led by consul Lucius Cornelius Scipio and his brother, the famed general Scipio Africanus.
+Battle of Magnesia 190 BC Roman army of 50,000 defeats Selucid army of 70,000 in modern day eastern Turkey.
+The Romans were led by consul Lucius Cornelius Scipio and his brother, the famed general Scipio Africanus.
 The Selucids were led by Antiochus III the Great, who promoted himself as a latter day Alexander.

 The defeat forced the Selucids to abandon their European holdings and was the last chance to hold back the Romans.
 Even though the Romans were outnumbered, the Roman army was a professionally trained army which could outmaneuver the Greek phalanx.
-The Continued civil war, Jewish revolt and Parthian expansion led to the further dimise of the Selucid Empire.
+The Continued civil war, Jewish revolt and Parthian expansion led to the further demise of the Selucid Empire.
 In 83 BC the Armenian king Tigranes the Great, invaded what was left of the Selucid Empire which comprised little more than Antioch and some Syrian cities, effectively ending the Selucid Empire.

 63 B.C. - 226 A.D.

-For nearly five centuries, from the middle of the third century B.C., the Parthian Empire ruled Persia .For most of this long period it was the leading power of the Middle East and the rival of the Roman Empire.
+For nearly five centuries, from the middle of the third century B.C., the Parthian Empire ruled Persia .
+For most of this long period it was the leading power of the Middle East and the rival of the Roman Empire.
 Parthian grew rich from duties on east - west trade, esp. silk.
-Their greatest victory over the Romans was at Carrhae in 53 B.C. , when with the when a new breed of horse was developed than was stronger and could support heavy armour - the cataphract...more
+Their greatest victory over the Romans was at Carrhae in 53 B.C. , when a new breed of horse was developed that was stronger and could support heavy armor - the cataphract...more

 226 - 651 A.D.